 When we returned to my grandmother’s house with my tear-stained cheeks, I was promptly dropped in a bath with baking soda to soothe the itch.
 I recall soaking in their tub and immediately feeling sweet relief.
 I can close my eyes and feel the cool August breeze that flowed through the upstairs rooms.
 I remember vividly how wonderful it felt to slip into fresh pyjamas before I made my way downstairs to my grandmother’s kitchen, the heart of her home.

 Since, I recently returned from an amazing trip to Cape Breton and was feeling nostalgic, I couldn’t help but pick up four pints of Nova Scotia blueberries at my local grocer.
-I knew I had my grandmother’s recipe for Blueberry Grunt somewhere in my recipe book at home but I had never had the desire to make it, until now.
+I knew I had my grandmother’s recipe for Blueberry Grunt somewhere in my recipe book at home but it had been years since I made it.
+I will not make that mistake again.

 I’ve modified it slightly to add in lemon zest and juice, and to swap out the lard she used for unsalted butter.
 Otherwise this recipe is ridiculously easy to make, and totally fool-proof.
 If you don’t have a cast-iron skillet, a Dutch Oven would work well for this too.